My absolute top experiences in Japan

 See a list of festivals in Japan and depending on when you arrive, try to watch one.

 Shinjuku, and particularly, Kabuki-Cho, is so glitzy, so crass, so in-your-face, so much fun!

-Shinjuku is home to several host and hostesses clubs, pachinko centers, love hotels, movie theatres, the popular robot restaurant, scores of shops, restaurants, and nightclubs.
+Shinjuku is home to several host and hostesses clubs, pachinko centres, love hotels, movie theatres, the popular robot restaurant, scores of shops, restaurants, and nightclubs.
 It’s the part of the city that never sleeps.
 The colours are blinding, blinking, glaring, the accompanying street noises, grating, mind-numbing, constant.
 You feel as if stuck within a spinning kaleidoscope.

 And Kabuki-Cho, Originally intended to house a Kabuki theatre in the 1940s (which was later built in Kyoto), is the heart of where the sleaze thrives and lives.
 Male and female escorts list their profiles on glittering billboards along with the money they made in the year.
 ‘My profession is good looking’ they declare.
 Love hotels advertise their short and long stay rates openly.
 ‘Information centres’ in pink and yellow, manned by scowling bouncers, discreetly assist eager seekers to find answers to their ‘love’ needs.
 And don’t even get me started on the pachinko slots.

 Shinjuku is a drug.
 You’ll want to go again and again to get a fix.

 If looking for a book to read before your trip to Tokyo, try Out by Natsuo Kirino.
 It’s a worthwhile introduction to the seedy side of Shinjuku, contrasting it to how the rest of Tokyo is.
 In essence, the book is a fantastic thriller fiction (Originally Japanese, translated into English) which you must anyway try to read before.